-Evidence Proposed by Explanation Image Fossil evidence 'on the jigsaw puzzle' Wegener The places where land fossils are found fit when the continents are put together; this map shows where these fossils are found: Cynognathus (brown), Lystrosaurus (orange), Glossopteris (green) and Mesosaurus (blue) Triassic land reptile Cynognathus Treshwater reptile Mesosaurus Palaeoclimatic evidence Wegener The areas of the continents that were originally ice- covered match when the continents are re-assembled; the maps show the previously glaciated area shaded covered by ice sheets 300- 250 million years ago movement direction of ice sheets Earth relief Hess Hess realised that features of the ocean floor, like trenches and oceanic ridges, could be linked together in his Sea Floor Spreading hypothesis; this was later extended, by plate tectonics, to include continental features too East Pacific Rise oceanic ridge ocean floor abyssal plain Volcano map distribution The pattern of volcanoes on Earth, shown as red dots; they are all related to plate boundaries or 'hot spots'
+Evidence Proposed by Explanation Image Fossil evidence 'on the jigsaw puzzle' Wegener The places where land fossils are found fit when the continents are put together; this map shows where these fossils are found: Cynognathus (brown), Lystrosaurus (orange), Glossopteris (green) and Mesosaurus (blue) Triassic land reptile Cynognathus Triassic land reptile Cynognathus Palaeoclimatic evidence Wegener The areas of the continents that were originally ice- covered match when the continents are re-assembled; the maps show the previously glaciated area shaded covered by ice sheets 300- 250 million years ago movement direction of ice sheets Earth relief Hess Hess realised that features of the ocean floor, like trenches and oceanic ridges, could be linked together in his Sea Floor Spreading hypothesis; this was later extended, by plate tectonics, to include continental features too East Pacific Rise oceanic ridge Locean floor abyssal plain Volcano map distribution The pattern of volcanoes on Earth, shown as red dots; they are all related to plate boundaries or 'hot spots'

 Table 4.22.
-The main evidence supporting plate tectonic theory, contin ued -- -----
+The main evidence supporting plate tectonic theory, con ntinued --- ---------

-Evidence Proposed by Explanation Image Earthquake map distribution The distributions of major earthquakes, shown here as small orange dots show that, although there are earthquakes in many places, most occur at plate margins, particularly subduction zones Earthquake depths Benioff, Wadati The increasing depth of earthquakes along subduction zones shows the slope of the subducting plate, as explained above $\begin{array}{c} 0 \\ 100 \\ 200 \\ 400 \\ 600 \\ 0 \\ 200 \\ 400 \\ 600 \\ 800 \end{array}$ Magnetic stripes Vine and Matthews, Morley The symmetrical pattern of 'magnetic stripes' in ocean floor basalts on either side of oceanic ridges shows how the new oceanic lithosphere is spreading apart on either side, as explained above Transform faults J. Tuzo Wilson Where oceanic ridges are offset, there are unusual faults that move sideways between the ridges but in the same direction away from ridges; these transform faults also connect different sorts of plate margins, like the San Andreas Fault example Mid-Atlantic Ridge South) American plate
+Evidence Proposed by Explanation Image Earthquake map distribution The distributions of major earthquakes, shown here as small orange dots, show that, although there are earthquakes in many places, most occur at plate margins, particularly subduction zones Earthquake depths Benioff, Wadati The increasing depth of earthquakes along subduction zones shows the slope of the subducting plate, as explained above $\begin{array}{c} 0 \\ 100 \\ 200 \\ 300 \\ 400 \\ 500 \\ 600 \\ 0 \end{array} \begin{array}{c} 200 \\ 200 \\ 200 \end{array} \begin{array}{c} 0 \\ 400 \\ 0 \\ 200 \\ 400 \\ 600 \\ 800 \end{array}$ Magnetic stripes Vine and Matthews, Morley The symmetrical pattern of 'magnetic stripes' in ocean floor basalts on either side of oceanic ridges shows how the new oceanic lithosphere is spreading apart on either side, as explained above Transform faults J. Tuzo Wilson Where oceanic ridges are offset, there are unusual faults that move sideways between the ridges but in the same direction away from ridges; these transform faults also connect different sorts of plate margins, like the San Andreas Fault example Mid-Atlantic Ridge South American priate

-Proposed Evidence Explanation Image by 'Hotspots' As plates move J. Tuzo Wilson across 'hotspots' in the mantle.
-North Pacific plate volcanic activity erupts through them; the extinct volcanoes become older away from the hotspot so showing the direction of plate movement, as explained above Hawaii Age of the Deep ocean ocean floor drilling has recovered rocks that can be radiometrically dated.
-This map shows the ages of the oldest rocks found in different parts of the oceans; ocean floor rocks are youngest near oceanic ridges and become older 140 160 180 200 220 240 260 280 40 100 120 20 60 80 outwards Ma Heat flow Measurements of the heat flowing heat flow from the Earth mWm-2 orld average heat flow show high spots at oceanic ridges and continental volcanic oceanic trench 5 5 island arc volcanic areas, low nic ridge radiated heat decreases away from ridge points at the lithosphere cools and thickens a - it is moved away from the ridge trenches, and the ubduction 1300°C slow, steady zone cooling of the plate as it is moved away from the ridges Magma Eruptions at composition oceanic ridges and hotspots are of basalt; subduction zone eruptions are mostly of andesite and volcanic ash; the different types of magma can be explained by the different plate processes happening there
+Evidence Proposed by Explanation Image 'Hotspots' J. Tuzo Wilson As plates move across 'hotspots' in the mantle, volcanic activity erupts through them; the extinct volcanoes become older away from the hotspot, so showing the direction of plate movement, as explained above North Pacific plate Age of the ocean floor Deep ocean drilling has recovered rocks that can be radiometrically dated.
+This map shows the ages of the oldest rocks found in different parts of the oceans; ocean floor rocks are youngest near oceanic ridges and become older outwards Heat flow Measurements of the heat flowing from the Earth show high spots at oceanic ridges and continental volcanic areas, low points at the trenches, and the slow, steady cooling of the plate as it is moved away from the ridges heat flow mVm 2 so ceanic ridge radiated heat decreases away from ridge lithosphere cools and thickens as it is moved away from the ridge subductio zone Magma composition Eruptions at oceanic ridges and hotspots are of basalt; subduction zone eruptions are mostly of andesite and volcanic ash.
+The different types of magma can be explained by the different plate processes happening there